 2. Saver’s Tax Credit

-The saver’s credit — formally known as the retirement savings contributions credit — is designed to help lower-income families contribute to retirement plans.
+The saver’s credit — also known as the retirement savings contributions credit — is designed to help lower-income families contribute to retirement plans.
 If you qualify, this credit essentially pays you to put money in your retirement account.
 You can write off the first $2,000 of contributions — $4,000 for married couples filing jointly — you make to a qualified retirement plan, such as a 401(k) or a traditional or Roth individual retirement account.

 Whether you can claim the credit depends on your income and filing status.
 To qualify, you must not be a full-time student or be claimed as a dependent on someone else’s tax return.
 You must also be at least 18 years old.